Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 Equip it with paper and drawing materials, adding other materials and tools as appropriate.
 A nearby shelf or drawer can hold more art supplies.

-Further Reading: How to Create a Kids Art Space That Will Get Used
+Further Reading: How to Stock a Children’s Art Desk

 Children painting at easel with paint sticks - Rachel Withers